cea-hpc/fastiron/profiling/README.md

 This folder contains summaries & flamegraphes of the different version of fastiron as they progress.
 It also contains Quicksilver's data for reference.

-A script is provided to gather data used by the `fastiron-stats` binary.
+Four scripts are provided:

-Another script is provided to achieve more consistent results when benchmarking on a laptop.
+- `bench_cfg.sh`, `reverse_cfg.sh`: Set CPU behavior options to be more consistent when benchmarking on a laptop.
+- `gather_data.sh`: Gather profiling data for the current build of [Fastiron][1].
+- `process_data.sh`: Process the data collected using `gather_data.sh`.

+The data gathering / processing done with the script can be tweaked to obtain the desired results.
+Refer to the [Rust Doc][2] or to the `README.md` of `fastiron-stats`.

 ## Test problems